 Certificate II in Floristry (Assistant)

-This qualification will prepare you with the skills and knowledge to apply for roles in the floristry industry at an assistant level.
-The floristry environments may include traditional retail floristry shops, studios and floristry businesses who sell via the internet or phone.
+Our floristry course will prepare you with the skills and knowledge to succeed as a floristry assistant.
+Your employers may include traditional retail floristry shops, studios and floristry businesses that sell via the internet or phone.

-You will also learn floristry specific operational subjects focusing on floristry stock, including recognising, receiving, storing, preparing and caring for flowers, as well as sourcing floristry stock, floristry displays and merchandising.
+You will also learn floristry specific subjects focusing on floristry stock.
+This includes how to recognise, receive, store, prepare and care for flowers, as well as how to source floristry stock, displays and merchandising.

 |Study Level||Certificate II|